T2 System Development Environment

 Keeping this pace, we did a long awaited refactor on the website's backend that will allow us keep making incremental changes to it with ease in the future.
 Who knows, maybe a complete design overhaul some day?

-Article titles on the main page can now be clicked to highlight the article itself, which also gives you a nice link to share links directly pointing to the choosen article.
+Article titles on the main page can now be clicked to highlight the article itself, which also gives you a nice link to share links directly pointing to the chosen article.
 For example the one you are currently reading https://t2sde.org/#news-2023-08-28

 While at it, we finally added an RSS feed for the main page, too!
-Which truely helps to keep an eye on what is going in the open T2 world without having to constantly open a web browser daily to check for news.
+Which truly helps to keep an eye on what is going in the open T2 world without having to constantly open a web browser daily to check for news.

 Build time estimation